yiisoft/queue/README.md

 You have three places to define push middlewares:

 1. `PushMiddlewareDispatcher`.
 You can pass it either to the constructor, or to the `withMiddlewares()` method, which
 creates a completely new dispatcher object with only those middlewares, which are passed as arguments.
+If you use [yiisoft/config](yiisoft/config), you can just add middleware to the `middlewares-push` key of the `yiisoft/yii-queue` array in the `params`.
 2. Pass middlewares to either `Queue::withMiddlewares()` or `Queue::withMiddlewaresAdded()` methods.
 The difference is that the former will completely replace an existing middleware stack, while the latter will add passed middlewares to the end of the existing stack.
 These middlewares will be executed after the common ones, passed directly to the